Michael-py/portfolio/README.md

 ![Movies](./assets/movies.png)

 Recommender systems are the unsung heroes of our modern technological world.
-Search engines, online shopping, streaming multimedia platforms, news-feeds - all of these services depend on recommendation algorithms in order to provide users the content they want to interact with.
+Search engines, online shopping, streaming multimedia platforms, news feeds - all of these services depend on recommendation algorithms in order to provide users with the content they want to interact with.

 At a fundamental level, these systems operate using similarity, where we try to match people (users) to things (items).
 Two primary approaches are used in recommender systems are content-based and collaborative-based filtering.
-In content-based filtering this similarity is measured between items based on their properties, while collaborative filtering uses similarities amongst users to drive recommendations.
+In content-based filtering, this similarity is measured between items based on their properties, while collaborative filtering uses similarities among users to drive recommendations.

-This was a particularly interesting project for me because I love seeing movies - great quality movies, and would always wondered how movie platforms would know just the right movies to suggest to me.
-Having carried out this project, I now have a more indepth understanding of how it is all done.
-It's not magic, it's science - well, science is magic, so ...
+This was a particularly interesting project for me because I love seeing movies—great quality movies—and have always wondered how movie platforms would know just the right movies to suggest to me.
+Having carried out this project, I now have a more in-depth understanding of how it is all done.
+It's not magic; it's science—well, science is magic, so ...

-Data for this project was gotten from Kaggle.
+Data for this project was obtained from Kaggle.

 __Tools:__ _Pandas, numpy, matplotlib, Scikit-learn, Surprise, Scipy, Regex, NLTK, SVD_